All right, news roundup, information overload hour, toll free.

 Laura Trump tonight will join us as well.

-Then the great one Mark Levin.
+Then the great one, Mark Levin, he's been going off.

-He's been on his A game when it comes to the constitution of our country.
+He's been on his A-game when it comes to the Constitution of our country.

 He's going to be on fire tonight.